The War To Sell You A Mattress Is An Internet Nightmare | Fast Company

 The question of just how much money Derek made off Sleepopolis interested everyone I spoke to.
 It had even been the subject of a gossipy, if rigorously argued, post on a site positioning itself as a gadfly of the mattress industry, HonestMattressReviews.com.
 (A court later determined that, despite the site’s name, the owner of Honest Mattress Reviews had concealed ties to the mattress company GhostBed.)

 According to the website analysis tool SimilarWeb, Derek referred 1.6 million visits to outside sites between February 2016 and July 2017.
-Much of this traffic went to Amazon (when Derek lacked a direct affiliate relationship, he sent traffic to a brand’s page on Amazon, with whom he did).
+Much of this traffic went to Amazon.com (when Derek lacked a direct affiliate relationship, he was able to get at least some money as an affiliate of Amazon).
 A significant portion went to the mattress companies Purple, Loom & Leaf, and Nest Bedding.

 A Loom & Leaf executive told me they had paid Derek $100,000 in 2016; Nest Bedding’s CEO Joe Alexander said he had paid Derek a multiple of that.
 “My life changed because of Derek,” Alexander told me.
 “He made me a millionaire.”